 - Nicotinamide comes in 500mg tablets.
-Take one or two per day.
+Take two per day.
 If you have purchased 100mg tablets, they are possibly the wrong formulation.
 Make sure they are nicotinamide before you take them.

 In Australia, nicotinamide is available in products from Blackmores (“Insolar”), Herbs of Gold and Nature’s Own.
 Typically, it costs less than $20 for a month’s supply.

 As with most vitamins, vitamin B3 works while it is being taken, and its effects wear off when stopped.
 In other words, it needs to be taken indefinitely.

 Vitamin B3 is also effective when used directly on the skin.
 It is available in some sunscreens and skin creams.

 How effective is vitamin B3?